 The knowledge obtained at the workshop gave me more confidence when reviewing the mine decommissioning plans submitted to our office for improvement before providing recommendations to the Minister for certification.

 How has your perception of mine closure issues changed after hearing international experts?
 Were there any surprising discoveries?

-I had ideas of what it meant but I was lacking the feel of it, so learning from experienced people and discussing real life examples/practices of how it is done elsewhere provided additional knowledge and a good kick-start towards improvement.
+I had ideas of what it meant but I was lacking the feel of it, so learning from experienced people and discussing real-life examples/practices of how it is done elsewhere provided additional knowledge and a good kick-start towards improvement.

 At the six months’ mark, what do you see as the most valuable lesson?

-The most valuable lesson is strengthening management of decommissioning fund, restricting its use to mine closure activities only.
+The most valuable lesson is strengthening the management of the decommissioning fund, restricting its use to mine closure activities only.
 Another important achievement is having personnel with enough technical know-how to guide the development of mine closure alternatives.